-Fiction and entertainment books on Amazon are usually sold between $2.99 and $9.99, with both well-known authors and newbies.
+Entertainment and fiction books on Amazon are usually sold between $2.99 and $9.99, with both well-known authors and newbies.
 However, educational, self-help books, and textbooks in hot topics can sell for much higher.

 This is also the case for certain uncommon hobbies and interests.
 A good example is the International Encyclopedia of Social & Behavioral Sciences.
 It's priced at $11,776.66 on Amazon (you can get a hardcover for only $799.95.)

 Your peace of mind

 You can easily start with a lower price and change it once you built a readership.
 Indie publishing an ebook gives you the flexibility with your pricing you would never get with a publishing house.

 PublishDrive chooses the best options for ebook pricing to help your books sell.
 We set ebook pricing techniques in the metadata for you.
 All you need to do is give an average list price for your book as if in an agency model.

 Skip the high prices with other platforms and see what more PublishDrive can do for you by signing up for a FREE account today.
 How does distributing your ebook to 400+ online stores sound?
 How about promotional tools or lower print costs?
 How about higher royalites?
 100% to be exact.

 Publish Globally In No Time

 PublishDrive gets you into thousands of bookstores.
 It's free to sign up and try it out: